LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Constants/constexpr.md

 ### constexpr Functions
-For a function to be usable in a constant expression, that is, in an expression that will be evaluated by the compiler, it must be defined constexpr:
+For a function to be usable in a constant expression, that is, in an expression that will be evaluated by the compiler, it must be defined by the prefix constexpr:

   constexpr double square(double x) { return x∗x; }